-- If you install a Gen 3 M.2 NVMe SSD like the Samsung 970 EVO on an M.2 slot conforming to the newer PCIe v4.0, it will NOT gain any type of performance boost.
+- If you install a Gen 3 M.2 NVMe SSD like the Samsung 970 EVO on an M.2 slot conforming to the newer PCIe v4.0, it will NOT gain any performance boost.

-- Similarly, if the M.2 slot operates at 2 lanes only, then the speed of the SSDs in all instances will be halved.
+- Similarly, if the M.2 slot operates at two lanes only, then the speed of the SSDs in all instances will be halved.

-The PCIe generation you have depends upon the CPU and the Motherboard Chipset you have.
+Your PCIe generation depends upon the CPU and the Motherboard Chipset you have.

 CPU and PCIe Version

-Different CPUs support different PCIe version and can thus reflect differently on the SSD performance even if it utilizes the same amount of lanes.
+Different CPUs support different PCIe versions and can thus reflect differently on the SSD performance even if it utilizes the same amount of lanes.

 The following example clarifies this:

-In other words, for the motherboard above, if you want the M.2 slot conforming to v4.0 speeds, you will need an AMD Ryzen 3000 series processor or better.
+In other words, if you want the M.2 slot conforming to v4.0 speeds for the motherboard above, you will need an AMD Ryzen 3000 series processor or better.

-If you install any older processor, say an AMD Ryzen processor from 2000 series or AMD Ahtlon processor, the speeds will be dialed down PCIe v3.0.
+If you install any older processor, say an AMD Ryzen processor from the 2000 series or AMD Ahtlon processor, the speeds will be dialed down to PCIe v3.0.

-This means that if you were to install the latest 4th Gen PCIe NVMe SSDs but you have on older PCIe V3 processor, then you would have bottlenecked your SSD significantly.
+If you were to install the latest 4th Gen PCIe NVMe SSDs but have an older PCIe V3 processor, you would have bottlenecked your SSD significantly.

 Chipset and PCIe Version

-The chipset of the motherboard can also determine the PCIe version of a certain M.2 Slot.
+The motherboard’s chipset can also determine the PCIe version of a specific M.2 Slot.

 On this chipset, the CPU lanes conform to PCIe 4.0, but the motherboard chipset lanes conform only to v3.0.

-So here a CPU connected M.2 slot would be able to support Gen 4 NVMe SSDs.
+So, a CPU-connected M.2 slot could support Gen 4 NVMe SSDs.
 However, the motherboard chipset connected M.2 slot would only be suitable for Gen 3 NVMe SSDs.

-On a motherboard with the x570 chipset, all of the M.2 slots (both connected to CPU and motherboard chipset) would conform to the PCIe v4.0 and thus would support the 4th Gen NVMe SSDs to their max potential.
+On a motherboard with the x570 chipset, all of the M.2 slots (connected to CPU and motherboard chipset) would conform to the PCIe v4.0 and thus support the 4th Gen NVMe SSDs to their max potential.

 Here is an example of an actual X570 Motherboard specifications: